Moduli of hybrid curves I: Variations of canonical measures: Introduction

-With the help of the stable dual graph, it will be possible to capture additional information about the speed and direction of convergence of the sequence, in a way relevant to the question of interest to us.
+With the help of the stable dual graph, it will be possible to capture additional information on the speed and direction of convergence of the sequence.

-We can view the speed of convergence as a way to distinguish the \emph{relative order of appearance of the singular points} in the limit when the sequence $S_1, S_2, \dots$ approach the stable Riemann surface $S_\infty$.
+We can view the speed of convergence as a way to distinguish the \emph{relative order of appearance of the singular points} in the limit, when the sequence $S_1, S_2, \dots$ approaches the stable Riemann surface $S_\infty$.
 This leads to an ordered partition $\pi = (\pi_1, \dots, \pi_r)$ of the edge set $E$, where $\pi_1$ are the edges corresponding to the \emph{fastest appearing nodes}, $\pi_2$ are the ones which are \emph{fastest among the remaining nodes}, and so on.
 We will call the ordered partition $\pi$ a \emph{layering} of the graph, the elements of $\pi$ the \emph{layers}, and the graph $G$ endowed with the layering a \emph{layered graph}.

-Given the layering, capturing the direction will now correspond to the choice of edge length functions $\ell_1: \pi_1 \to \R_+, \dots, \ell_r: \pi_r \to \R_+$, each of them well-defined up to multiplication by a positive scalar.
-Here and everywhere else, we denote by $\R_+$ the set of strictly positive real numbers.
+Capturing the direction corresponds to choosing edge length functions $\ell_1 \colon \pi_1 \to \R_+, \dots,$ $\ell_r \colon \pi_r \to \R_+$ on the layers, each of them well-defined up to multiplication by a positive scalar.
+Here and everywhere else, $\R_+$ denotes the set of strictly positive real numbers.